 Made with rocker at the tip and tail, the Queen Bee rides like butter and feels as if Coalition Snow custom designed it just for you.
 Part of this feeling in the board is attributed to its hybrid camber profile that offers a floaty, chatter-free ride while still delivering reliable grip and edge control.
 It has camber between the feet which provides stability and its solid flex allows it be robust enough to charge downhill at whatever speed you fancy.
 Take this board into the park, pop it out onto groomers, or dip into the trees or side country — wherever your fantasies take you, this board offers a stellar ride.

 Gnu Klassy (Women’s)

-With Mervin’s XC2 hybrid profile that places rocker along the waist wich blends to camber underneath and outside the feet, the board is solid and grippy while still having a lot of flex.
+With Mervin’s XC2 hybrid profile that places rocker along the waist which blends to camber underneath and outside the feet, the board is solid and grippy while still having a lot of flex.
 Its aspen-poplar wood core is lightweight yet still powerful, and the board knows how to initiate turns with ease.
-This is a snowboard that holds its own in the park and pipe if that’s where you decide to take it but also stands out when rallying around the other parts of the hill.
+This is a snowboard that knows how to perform in the park and pipe if that’s where you decide to take it but also stands out when rallying around the other parts of the hill.

 Burton Skeleton Key (Men’s)

 Many boards market themselves as the go-anywhere, do-anything, all-mountain type of board.
 In reality, finding a stick that rips corduroy as well as it surfs powder is a rare discovery.
 If the elusive all-mountain deck does exist, the Burton Skeleton Key is it.
 This fish-tailed quiver killer does just about everything — and does it better than most of its peers.